 Answers from Timothy J. Moynihan, M.D.

 Research continues in the development of a number of vaccines designed to prevent the recurrence of ovarian cancer.
-So far, ovarian cancer vaccines are available only in clinical trial studies.
+Ovarian cancer vaccines are available only in clinical trials.

-One theory behind ovarian cancer vaccines is that they stimulate the immune system to detect and eliminate any cancer cells that reappear after initial treatment has been completed.
-Vaccines under study include abagovomab and oregovomab.
+Ovarian cancer vaccines are a type of immunotherapy, which is treatment that harnesses the body's germ-fighting immune system to attack cancer cells.
+Researchers hope to use ovarian vaccines to train the immune system cells to detect and attack any cancer cells that reappear after initial treatment has been completed.

-Abagovomab has been shown to elicit an immune response in women with ovarian cancer, but it's not known if this improves the outcome.
-Major clinical trials studying abagovomab are currently underway.
-Oregovomab also has been tested and has been shown to elicit an immune response.
-But one study showed no difference in the recurrence rate in women who got oregovomab as compared with a placebo.
-Other vaccines are also being studied, as are ways to help boost the effectiveness of the vaccines.
+- Oregovomab.
+This vaccine also has been tested in women and has been shown to elicit an immune response.
+But one study showed no difference in the recurrence rate in women who got oregovomab as compared with women who received a placebo.

 Surgery followed by chemotherapy remains the standard primary treatment for ovarian cancer.
-One aspect of ovarian cancer vaccine research includes examining how best to use these vaccines in combination with chemotherapy.
+Researchers also are studying how cancer vaccines are best used in combination with chemotherapy and other treatments.

 Although research has shown that ovarian cancer vaccines may hold promise, these studies have involved only small numbers of participants.
 More and larger studies are needed to further evaluate the potential role that vaccines may play in preventing recurrent ovarian cancer.

 - Tse BWC, et al. Antibody-based immunotherapy for ovarian cancer: Where are we at?
 Annals of Oncology.
 2014;25:322.

 - Zsiros E, et al. Immunotherapy for ovarian cancer: Recent advances and perspectives.
 Current Opinion in Oncology.
 2014;26:492.